shirsig/Mail/README.md

 Note that due to limitations of the 1.12 API, behind the scenes, the items must be sent in separate mails.<br/>
 As a result of this **COD will only apply to the first item** if multiple items are added.

+Also note that COD is always ignored when opening, both when fully automatic as well as by **<Right Click>**.

 ![Alt text](http://i.imgur.com/H0MUmXd.png)

 ![Alt text](http://i.imgur.com/ZDyfMIK.png)